lakshmisay/Transformers-and-Beyond-Building-the-Next-Generation-of-Generative-AI-Systems/README.md

 # GenAI Book - Practical Jupyter Notebooks

+Welcome to the official code repository for the book:
-This repository contains chapter-wise practical Jupyter notebooks that accompany the **"Generative AI: From Foundations to Real-World Deployment"** book.
+**_Generative AI: From Foundations to Real-World Deployment_ ✨**

+This repo offers chapter-wise, hands-on Jupyter notebooks to help you **learn, implement, and experiment** with Generative AI models and systems — covering everything from transformer architectures to fine-tuning, LangChain agents, and real-world deployments.

 ---

-## 📚 What's Included
+## What's Included

 | Chapter | Title                                  |
 |---------|----------------------------------------|